Meeting requirements for accessible text (HTML)

 Text that is decorative and conveys no information is excluded.
 For example, if random words are used to create a background, and the words can be rearranged or substituted without changing meaning, the words are considered to be decorative and do not need to meet this criterion.

 Use color contrast tools to verify that the visible text contrast ratio is acceptable.
 See Techniques for WCAG 2.0 G18 (Resources section) for tools that can test contrast ratios.
 Generally these tools enable you to select any two pixels on a screen and evaluates these pixels as a ratio for contrast

 These recommendations for text contrast are based on a web accessibility standard, G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text.
 This guidance exists in the W3C Techniques for WCAG 2.0 specification.

 Note Some of the tools listed by Techniques for WCAG 2.0 G18 can't be used interactively with a Windows Store app.
-You might need to enter foreground and background color values manually in the tool, or make screen captures of your app UI and then run the contrast ratio tool over the captured image.
+You might need to enter foreground and background color values manually in the tool, duplicate sections HTML and CSS and load in a browser, or make screen captures of your app UI and then run the contrast ratio tool over the captured image.